 Clear taxonomy improves the whole cluster.
 When a watchlist is treated as its own entity, the research system becomes easier to understand because each object keeps a distinct role.
 The watchlist holds candidate visibility.
 Research develops understanding.
 Portfolio structures govern capital already committed.
 Keeping those layers separate reduces overlap and makes the workflow easier to navigate conceptually.

-That separation also makes the page more useful.
-Instead of trying to do several jobs at once, it explains the watchlist at the right level of abstraction: as a bounded container for observation inside an investor research workflow.
+The watchlist remains most useful at the level of a bounded container for observation inside an investor research workflow.

 FAQ